christian-carnate/personal-blog/_posts/2024-07-06-Passing-the-AWS-CCP-AZ900-And-SC900.md

 ---
-title: How to Pass the AWS Certified Cloud Practitioner and Microsoft AZ-900 and SC-900 Exams
+title: How to Pass the AWS Certified Cloud Practitioner and Microsoft AZ-900/SC-900 Exams
 date: 2024-07-06 00:08:28 -0700
-categories: [Certifications, Cloud]
+categories: [Certifications, AWS and Azure]
 tags: [certifications, AWS, Azure]
 description: Interested in the the foundational AWS and Microsoft Azure certifications?
-Read this article to learn more about the AWS Certified Cloud Practitioner and Microsoft AZ-900 and SC-900 exams.
+Read this article to learn more about the AWS Certified Cloud Practitioner and Microsoft AZ-900/SC-900 exams.
 image: /assets/img/article_prev/AzureAndAWS.png
 ---

-Last year, in the fall semester of my junior year, I passed the AWS Certified Cloud Practitioner and Microsoft AZ-900 and SC-900 exams.
+Last year, in the fall semester of my junior year, I passed the AWS Certified Cloud Practitioner and Microsoft AZ-900/SC-900 exams.
 Here are my thoughts on the certifications.

 ## Overall Thoughts